 Ensuring that the board and CEO's actions are financially sound is a significant portion of the CFO's work.
 Hence the finance director must be an expert in accounting concepts such as budgeting, analysis, compliance, etc.

 - Gain experience.

-To become a CFO, you must have a broad range of experience in different aspects of finance, such as financial reporting, analysis, planning, forecasting, auditing, taxation, treasury, risk management, mergers, and acquisitions.
+To become a chief financial officer, you must have a broad range of experience in different aspects of finance, such as financial reporting, analysis, planning, forecasting, auditing, taxation, treasury, risk management, mergers, and acquisitions.
 You must also have experience leading and managing teams, projects, and initiatives.
 You can gain experience by working in different roles and functions or switching to different organizations or industries.